In today’s lesson, we will prove that in a quadrangle inscribed in a circle, the opposing angles are supplementary.

 Show that m∠ABC + m∠CDA= 180° and that m∠BCD+ m∠BAD = 180°

 In previous problems, we have used different methods to show that angles are supplementary.
 When we had parallel lines, we used the consecutive interior angles theorem.
-When we had intersecting lines, we used angles that form a liner pair.
+When we had intersecting lines, we used angles that form a linear pair.

 But here, we have none of those, so we will need to rely on something else.
 When dealing with circles and their angles, it is always useful to remember that a full circle measures 360°, and 360° is 180°x2.